Mazda is bringing back the rotary engine, but not as we know it.

 Mazda has already shown an electric car with a rotary range extender: the Mazda 2 RE Range Extender concept (shown below) unveiled in 2013.
 Its rotary was a single-rotor, 0.33-liter unit that with a full tank of gasoline could provide an additional 111 miles of range.

 Mazda 2 RE Range Extender concept

-Mazda also on Tuesday said that every vehicle in its lineup by 2030 will feature some form of electrification.
-It's part of the automaker's overarching goal to achieve a 90-percent reduction in emissions versus 2010 levels by 2050.
+Every vehicle in Mazda's lineup will have some form of electrification by 2030.
+It's part of the automaker's overarching goal to achieve a 90% reduction in emissions versus its 2010 levels, by the year 2050.